tteeoo/sest/README.md

 ### Commands
 ```
 ls                     lists all containers
-mk  <container>        makes a new container, asks for a master password
+mk  <container>        makes a new container
-ln  <container>        lists all keys in a container, asks for a master password
+ln  <container>        lists all keys in a container
-chp  <container>       changes a container's password, asks for a master password and a new password
+chp <container>        changes a container's password
-del <container>        deletes a container, asks for confirmation
+del <container>        deletes a container
-in  <container> <key>  stores a new key-value pair in a container or changes an existing one, asks for a master password and a value
+in  <container> <key>  stores a new key-value pair in a container or changes an existing key
-cp  <container> <key>  copies the value of a key from a container to the clipboard (requires xclip), asks for a master password
+cp  <container> <key>  copies the value of a key from a container to the clipboard (requires xclip)
-rm  <container> <key>  removes a key-value pair from a container, asks for a master password
+rm  <container> <key>  removes a key-value pair from a container
-out <container> <key>  prints out the value of a key from a container, asks for a master password
+out <container> <key>  prints out the value of a key from a container
+exp <container> <path> export a container to a json file
+imp <container> <path> import a container from a json file
 ```

 ## Security